-Each competitor must provide at least two frequencies on which his model glider may be operated, and the organiser may assign any of these frequencies for the duration of the complete contest.
+Each competitor not using a Spread Spectrum Technology Transmitter must provide at least two frequencies on which his model glider may be operated, and the organiser may assign any of these frequencies for the duration of the complete contest.
 The organiser is not allowed to change the frequency assigned to a competitor during the event.
 The organiser may re-assign frequencies to competitors only if a separate fly-off is flown and only for the duration of the complete fly-off.